-- 6.2 Sound motivations should be provided for all virements, as provided for on pro forma virement application documentation. - 6.3 Specific virement limitations: - 6.3.1 No virements are permitted between cost item of employee related costs (100) and other cost items within a cost centre or vote without the written consent of both the municipal manager and the CFO. - 6.3.2 No virements are permitted between cost items and other cost items within a cost centre or vote without the written consent of both the Municipal Manager and the CFO. - 6.3.3 All virements must be approved for completeness before processing by the Budget and Treasury office. - 6.3.4 No virements are permitted to and from Grants and Subsidies Paid, except if supported by Council decision for such transfer and as per the approved Grants-in-Aid Policy. - 6.3.5 No virements are permitted between cost items and repairs and maintenance votes without the written consent of the Municipal Manager and the CFO. - 6.3.6 No virements are permitted from 1 December until 28 February (after the release of the Adjustment Budget on the financial system).
-Only on approval by the CFO. - 6.3.7 Veriments will not be allowed more than twice to and from a capital and operating vote.
+- 6.2 Sound motivations should be provided for all virements, as provided for on pro forma virement application documentation. - 6.3 Specific virement limitations: - 6.3.1 No virements are permitted between cost item of employee related costs (100) and other cost items within a cost centre or vote without the written consent of both the municipal manager and the CFO. - 6.3.2 No virements are permitted to and from Grants and Subsidies Paid, except if supported by Council decision for such transfer and as per the approved Grants-in-Aid Policy. - 6.3.4 Remuneration of Councilors